jmyphn/engineering-wiki/index.md

 ## How to use this Wiki

-Start by choosing a major below.
+Start by choosing a major below!

 ## Choosing a Major
-Click the below links to view the available majors!
+Click the below links to view the available majors and their concentrations!

 - [Computer Science](/csmajor/)
 - [Electrical & Computer Engineering](/ecemajor/)